-This post, which has been established for a fixed term to cover the award of a British Academy Mid-Career Fellowship to Dr Caroline Vout, offers the opportunity to join a vibrant and distinguished community of Classicists.
-Classical Art plays a key role in the Faculty's programme at all levels.
+This post, which has been established for a fixed term to cover the maternity leave of one of the University Lecturers in Classics, offers the opportunity to join a vibrant and distinguished community of Classicists.
+Ancient philosophy plays a key role in the Faculty's programme at all levels.
 Strong international links enrich its graduate programme and all aspects of its research.
-Applications are invited from those with a primary research interest in any area of Greek and Roman art.
+Applications are invited from those with a primary research interest in any area of ancient philosophy.